LGBTQ Pride Month History And Why It Matters

 Getty/nd3000

 As noted above, LGBTQ people have faced a long history of oppression, including both informal social marginalization and legalized persecution by government bodies.
-They have often experienced hardships ranging from insults and bullying to violent and even lethal hate crimes.
+They have often experienced hardships ranging from insults and bullying to violent and even lethal hate crimes, which continue to this day.

-In the United States, this prevailing culture of discrimination went largely unchallenged until the early twentieth century, when this community began to organize in resistance.
-Groups like the Mattachine Society, the Daughters of Bilitis, and the Society for Individual Rights spoke out and took legal action to fight the legal discrimination faced by homosexuals.
+In the early twentieth century, this community began to organize in resistance.
+Groups like the Mattachine Society, the Daughters of Bilitis, and the Society for Individual Rights spoke out and took legal action to fight the legal discrimination faced by queer people.

-Meanwhile, distinct queer subcultures took shape in cities, often centering around bars and nightclubs.
-These were usually illegal venues since many states had laws prohibiting bars from serving alcohol to gay people.
+Meanwhile, distinct queer subcultures grew in cities, often centering around bars and nightclubs.
+These were usually illegal venues, since many states had laws prohibiting bars from serving alcohol to queer people.
 One such bar was the Stonewall Inn, located in New York City’s Greenwich Village neighborhood.

-Police raided the Stonewall in the early morning hours of June 28, 1969, arresting several transgender and gay patrons who were cross-dressing, which was illegal at the time.
-Fed up with the continued harassment from law enforcement, the patrons fought back, throwing coins and bottles at the officers.
+Police raided the Stonewall in the early morning hours of June 28, 1969, arresting several transgender and gay patrons who were wearing clothing traditionally associated with another gender, which was illegal at the time.
+Fed up with the continued harassment from law enforcement, the patrons - led primarily by transgender women of color - fought back.
 The clash escalated into a riot that lasted through the following night.

 A group of adults gather together while smiling and laughing and wrapping their arms around each other.